-In addition to the termination, it is also necessary to apply bias to the twisted-pair network so that when the line is floated differential receivers will not assume an invalid logic state.
-There are two precision bias resistors (Rb) of equal value on each daughter board.
-One resistor is tied to the +5V line while the other is tied to ground.
-Each resistor has a jumper associated bias be applied to both ends of the wiring segment by installing the two end jumpers located at position E1 on the daughter board.
-This is to be done for only the two NIMs located at the end of the segment.
-All other NIMs will have their jumpers removed.
+In addition to the termination, it is also necessary to apply bias to the twisted-pair network so that when the line is floated differential receivers will not assume invalid logic state.
+There are two precision bias resistors (Rb) of equal value on each daughters board.
+One resistor is tied to the +5 V line and the other is tied to ground.
+Each resistor has a jumper associated with it.
+If the two jumpers are installed, the resistor tied to +5 V is connected to the (+) signal line and the grounded resistor is connected to the (-)

-Figure 6-Screw Terminal Connector Numbering Orientation
+Figure 7-Screw Terminal Connector Numbering Orientation